-At the time of the preliminary plan of subdivision, the timing of the platting of the d.
-Resolution of the appropriate location for a library.

-100-acre linear park was not addressed because the land area included in plan did not include the 100-acre park.
+At the time of the preliminary plan of subdivision, the timing of the platting of the 100-acre linear park was not addressed because the land area included in plan did not include the 100-acre park.
 However, the next preliminary plan that is submitted for review will be required to show the entire 100 acres of future parkland.
 At that stage, the timing of platting of the park will be determined.